 Just west of downtown, a small mountain breaks up the city landscape.
 Mount Royal—for which Montreal is named—is a beacon to locals and tourists year-round for hiking, biking, and even snow tubing.

 The real draw of Mount Royal is the view from the top.
 The moment we stepped into the wide plaza at the Kondiaronk Belvedere, the panoramic view of Montreal’s skyline was astounding.
 If you look carefully, you can see all the way to the St Lawrence River.
 Coming here is one of the best things you can do when you visit Montreal.

-Lance is obsessed with poutine, so it was a given that we would be eating our share of this Canadian specialty on our trip to Montreal.
+Lance is obsessed with poutine, so it’s a given that we eat our share of this Canadian specialty on every trip to Montreal.
 Although the concoction—fries, gravy, and cheese curds—may not be the prettiest looking dish, it’s quite delicious, especially after a night out.

 Just steps from the Atwater Market is one of the nicest places in the city to enjoy the outdoors—the Lachine Canal.
 The 9-mile canal runs from Montreal’s Old Port to Lake Saint-Louis, providing a great place to have fun on a sunny day during a Montreal summer.